The €4K audit: 5 places Google Ads quietly wastes your money

 Google charges a 20% Shopping CPC markup in the EU and UK unless you route through a Comparison Shopping Service.
 Every month you stay direct, you hand Google 20% of your Shopping budget for nothing.

 Switching to a CSS takes one day of setup and activates same-day.
 Scaley bundles this in the Suite plan, but you can find independent CSS providers too.
-Either way: if you're in the EU/UK and running Shopping, you're losing 20% by default.
+Either way: if you are in the EU or UK and running Shopping, you are losing 20% by default.

 How to run this audit yourself